thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 wl-timeseries:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-timeseries-1-ce.png
-        title: 'This kind of widgets uses only the values of entity time series as a data source.'
+        title: 'This kind of widgets uses only the values of entity time series as a data source;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-timeseries-2-ce.png
-        title: 'An example of time series widget is the "Timeseries Line Chart".
+        title: 'An example of timeseries widget is the "Timeseries Line Chart".
 It displays amperage values of devices in real-time.'

 wl-control-widget:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-control-widget-1-ce.png
-        title: 'RPC widgets are configured by specifying target device as target endpoint for RPC commands.'
+        title: 'RPC widgets are configured by specifying target device as target endpoint for RPC commands;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-control-widget-2-ce.png
         title: 'An example of RPC widget is “Basic GPIO Control”.
 It sends GPIO switch commands and detects current GPIOs switch status.'